learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 # Welcome - What To Expect In Phase 1

+## Learning Goals

+- Understand what to expect in Phase 1

 ## Congratulations!

 Welcome to the the start of Phase 1 — our core JavaScript content!
 What you've